langazov/docker-freeradius/DOCKER-HUB-SETUP.md

 - Includes proper attestation generation

 Your security setup is complete whether you choose to push to Docker Hub or not! 🔒

+## Troubleshooting

+### "Username and password required" Error
+This means the GitHub secrets are not configured.
+The workflow will still build successfully but won't push to Docker Hub.

+**Solution**: Follow the setup steps above, or the workflow will continue to work in "build-only" mode.

+### "Login succeeded but push failed"
+Check that your Docker Hub access token has **Write** permissions.

+### Workflow runs but doesn't push
+Verify:
+1. You're pushing to the `master` branch (not a PR)
+2. The repository owner is `langazov`
+3. Both `DOCKER_USERNAME` and `DOCKER_PASSWORD` secrets are set
+4. The secrets contain the correct values

+### View Build Logs
+Go to your repository → **Actions** tab → Click on the latest workflow run to see detailed logs.